Don't Wait For Me

 Don't Go Breaking My Heart

-- Gladys Knight and the Pips
+- Gladys Knight and The Pips

 Midnight Train To Georgia